mvc5/mvc5.github.io/getting-started/create-a-web-page.md

     }
 }</code></pre>
 <p>When the system instantiates the controller and no model is passed to the constructor, the system will determine that its a required parameter and will use <a href="/overview/#constructor-autowiring">constructor autowiring</a> to instantiate a new instance of the view model and pass it to the constructor of the controller.</p>
-<p>In the above example, when the controller is invoked, it assigns the current date to the view model and returns it.
+<p>In the above example, when the controller is invoked, it assigns a variable to the view model and returns it.
 The returned view model will then be the response model which is <a href="https://github.com/mvc5/framework/blob/master/src/Mvc/View/Renderer.php">rendered</a> prior to <a href="https://github.com/mvc5/framework/blob/master/src/Response/Send/Sender.php">sending the response</a>.
 Read more about the <a href="/overview/#model-view-controller">model view controller</a>.</p>
 <p style="margin-top:25px;"><a id="view-template"></a><b>3.</b> Create a new template file in the <a href="https://github.com/mvc5/application/tree/master/view/home">view/home</a> directory named <a href="https://github.com/mvc5/application/blob/master/view/home/index.phtml">index.phtml</a></p>
 <pre style="line-height:1"><code><?php